mar1akc/RandomGraphTheory4HydrocarbonPyrolysis/README.md

 and Wasserstein W1 dstances between distributions [(1) and (3)] and [(2) and (3)].

 To reproduce small molecule size distributions in Figures 4, S6, and S7, run SmallMolSizeDistr.m.
+Input data for SmallMolSizeDistr.m are found in folder Data.
+SmallMolSizeDistr.m generates an input file W1data.mat for W1dist4SmallMolSizeDistr.m.

 To reproduce plots with Wasserstein distances, run W1dist4SmallMolSizeDistr.m